DanDevel/VITECoinTipBot/README.md

 **User can intercact with vitecointipbot by sending - DM Command messages - .**

-# VITECOINTIPBOT is an auto meme generator marketing bot that send tweets in 2 languages: French and English
+# VITECOINTIPBOT is also Marketing active
-vitecointipbot send tweets to according GPS locations: randomic pre programed localities on FR and US territory the images and number of memes to be created, 5! by now.
+And **an auto meme generator marketing bot that send tweets in 2 languages: French and English** vitecointipbot send tweets to according GPS locations: randomic pre programed localities on FR and US territory the images and number of memes to be created, 5! by now.
 Can be changed according on your needings.
 Also activated and deactivated as well.